 \section{Open-Source Availability}

-For developing public available segmentation tools.
-We introduce the MONAI Bundle module that supports building Python-based workflows via structured configurations.
-The authors contribute and develop the bundle code that benefits in four fold:
+For developing publicly available segmentation tools, we introduce the MONAI Bundle module that supports building Python-based workflows via structured configurations.
+The authors contribute and develop the bundle code that benefits in four-fold:

 \begin{itemize}